rikimaru0345/Ceras/README.md

 # Ceras
-###### Universal binary serializer for a wide variety of scenarios
+###### Universal binary serializer for a wide variety of scenarios, lots of features, and tuned for performance

 ## What is this?
-Ceras is binary serializer, inspired by [MsgPack](https://github.com/neuecc/MessagePack-CSharp) but intended to fix some of the major pain-points I've experienced using it; along with a lot of extra features.
+Ceras is a binary serializer, inspired by [MsgPack](https://github.com/neuecc/MessagePack-CSharp) and intended to not only fix the pain-points I've experienced using it, but also add a lot of extra features.
+Ceras implements its own format and is not at all compatible with the "MsgPack" format.

 Support for reference loops, large/complicated inheritnace chains, "external" objects, ...